 Andros, Greece | The 4 central points of the island

 Chora, it’s the capital city of Andros.
 It is located in the northeastern part of the island.
 It is built on a small peninsula that seems to “cut” the sea in two.
 The peninsula from the main road that crosses the Chora leads to Afanis Naftis Square and the sea.
 It ends up on the small island, on which the medieval Venetian castle is built, as well as the rocky island of the famous and unique Turlitis Lighthouse.
 Chora is surrounded by two sandy beaches.
 The main beach of the capital is the Neimporio in the west and the Paraporti in the east … Read more

 Gavrio | The gate of the island

 Andros has as a main Port the Gavrio.
 The island’s gate is built in the middle of the windless natural bay on the northwest side of the island.
 It is 32 km away from Chora and 45 km from Korthi.
-To the north of it, there are many beautiful and picturesque villages like Amolochos, Ano & Kato Fellos, Sidontas, Makrotantalo, Chartes, Varidi, Kalivari and some of the most beautiful beaches on the island like Vitali, Zorgkos, Vlichada.
-Gavrio has many tourist accommodations, hotels, taverns, cafes, bars.
+To the north of it, there are many beautiful and picturesque villages like Amolochos, Ano & Kato Fellos, Sidontas, Makrotantalo, Chartes, Varidi, Kalivari, and some of the most beautiful beaches on the island like Vitali, Zorgkos, Vlichada.
+Gavrio has many tourist accommodations, hotels, taverns, cafes, and bars.